info201b-au2022/project-GConscious/docs/p01-proposal.md

 ## Research Questions
 1. **How does a state’s mean income per capita correlate with the number of hate crimes committed in that state?**

-1. **How were individuals impacted by hate crimes between 2019 and 2020?**
+1. **How and which individuals were impacted by hate crimes between 2019 and 2020?**

 1. **What offenses of hate crimes increased in frequency between 2019 and 2020?**